-- If there was to be slippage in the delivery of the agreed MTFP savings projects, this will require further savings to be made from other areas, which may result in further service reductions and job losses; - Government funding cuts, which will continue into 2019/20, will have an increasing major impact on all council services.
-In addition, the outcome of the Fair Funding review is unknown and could also have a significant impact of the level of funding available to the council; - Failure to protect a child from death or serious harm (where service failure is a factor or issue); - Failure to protect a vulnerable adult from death or serious harm (where service failure is a factor or issue).
+- If there was to be slippage in the delivery of the agreed MTFP savings projects, this will require further savings to be made from other areas, which may result in further service reductions and job losses; - There is significant uncertainty in relation to the future funding settlements from government, which will be impacted by the upcoming Comprehensive Spending Review and Fair Funding review; - Failure to protect a child from death or serious harm (where service failure is a factor or issue); - Failure to protect a vulnerable adult from death or serious harm (where service failure is a factor or issue).

-9. Summary Position
+10. Summary Position

-It is clear that the council's financial and non-financial performance in 2018/19 continues to be good.
-The revenue outturn with a £11.216m underspend is in line with forecasts, capital outturn has been managed to minimise the level of re-profiling required at the year end and the council has sufficient reserves and balances to provide financial resilience for 2019/20 and future years.
+The council's financial and non-financial performance in 2019/20 continues to be good.
+The revenue outturn with a £27,000 overspend (0.01% more than the revised budget) is broadly in line with forecasts, capital outturn has been managed to minimise the level of re-profiling required at the year end and the council has sufficient reserves and balances to provide financial resilience for 2020/21 and future years.

-In 2018/19, the council has faced and dealt successfully with significant change.
+In 2019/20 the council has faced and dealt successfully with significant change.
 This trend will continue but the council is well placed to adapt to the challenges and take advantage of the opportunities offered.
-There are risks as highlighted above, but there are well established and robust risk management processes in place and, together with robust financial management and reporting, the council is in a strong position as it moves into 2019/20.
+There are risks as highlighted above, but there are well established and robust risk management processes in place and, together with robust financial management and reporting, the council is in a strong position as it moves into 2020/21.

-10. Receipt of Further Information
+11. Receipt of Further Information